Kuzirashi/godwoken-examples/README.md

 LUMOS_CONFIG_FILE=<your lumos config file path> node ./packages/tools/lib/account-cli.js --help # for devnet node ./packages/tools/lib/account-cli.js --help # for testnet
 ```

-### Notes

-If you switched to a new CKB chain, you should switch to a new indexer path `--indexer-path <your new path>` or just delete `indexer-data` dir.

 ## Polyjuice CLI